|Type of record:||Find Spot|

 |Name:||Medieval/post-medieval apple corer|

 In 1999 a medieval/post-medieval apple corer made from bone was recovered from here.
 It survived in good condition and was nicely polished.

 |Grid Reference:||TL 627 948|

 |Parish:||SOUTHERY, WEST NORFOLK, NORFOLK|

-Medieval/post medieval apple corer made from bone, probably the metapodial (lower leg bone) of a sheep.
+1 medieval/post-medieval apple corer made from bone, probably the metapodial (lower leg bone) of a sheep.
 In very good condition, the lower edge is curved and still sharp; abovbe this it is semi-circular in section with the front open.
 About one-third is left wit the flat front of the bone still in situ; this is engraved with a six-pointed star, rather badly done.
 The very top of the corer has the natural two rows of four points.
 Nicely polished.
-Two of these were found in excavations in Norwich (Norwich Households nos 758-9), both from 17th century contexts, but they may have had a wider period of use.
+Two of these were found in excavations in Norwich (S1), both from 17th-century contexts, but they may have had a wider period of use.